sidebase/nuxt-auth/docs/guide/authjs/server-side/rest-api.md

 The `baseURL` is `/api/auth` per default and [can be configured in the `nuxt.config.ts`](/guide/application-side/configuration#baseurl).

 You can directly interact with these API endpoints if you wish to, it's probably a better idea to use `useAuth` where possible though.
-[See the full rest API documentation of NextAuth.js here](https://next-auth.js.org/getting-started/rest-api).